JVanDerHout/websitetester/team/index.md

   tooltip: The Schedule
 permalink: /schedule/
 ---
-# {% include icon.html icon="fa-regular fa-calendar-days" %}Schedule
+# Schedule
+The wedding will be taking place on Sunday the 13th.
+However, you are more than welcome to arrive the day before and enjoy the coast.
+We won't be providing breakfast or lunch on Saturday, but we are working on a plan to provide dinner to those of you who will be there early.
+We will post more details here as they are available.

 ## {% include icon.html icon="fa-regular fa-calendar-days" %} Saturday June 12th 2027 <br>
-You are more than welcome to arrive the day before and enjoy the coast!
-We won't be providing breakfast or lunch, we are working on a plan to provide dinner to those of you who will be there early :-)
-All Saturday activities are **super optional** (well, the whole event is totally optional) <br>

 **Saturday Schedule** (Subject to Change) <br>
+*All Saturday events are optional*
 2pm - Campers staying at Pie Ranch can arrive on site <br>
-3:30pm - Help us set up for Sunday (sign up sheet coming soon-ish) <br>
+Afternoon, time tbd - Help us set up for Sunday (sign up sheet coming soon-ish) <br>
-5:30 pm - Berry picking & maybe a taco truck?
-No promises yet... details TBD <br>
+Afternoon, time tbd - Perhaps some berry picking?  <br>
+Evening, time tbd - Dinner event for early arrivals

 ## {% include icon.html icon="fa-regular fa-calendar-days" %} Sunday June 13th 2027 <br>
+**Sunday Schedule** (Subject to Change) <br>
-Time TBD - Ceremony <br>
+Afternoon, time TBD - Ceremony <br>
-Time TBD - Dinner & Dancing <br>
+Afternoon, time TBD - Dinner & Dancing <br>